This timeline, first published March 26, 2008, has been updated to include developments since then.

 The primate of the Southern Cone, Archbishop Gregory Venables, says his church will accept as members conservative Canadian Anglican churches that are in “serious theological dispute“with their dioceses or with the national church.

 2008 – Archbishop Fred Hiltz, primate of the Anglican Church of Canada, clarifies in a letter to his fellow primates that the Canadian church has not altered its doctrine of marriage or decided on the issue of same-sex blessings.

 Vestries of 10 churches in the dioceses of New Westminster, Niagara, British Columbia, Ottawa and Toronto vote to leave the Anglican Church of Canada and join the church of the Southern Cone.

-Bishop of Montreal Barry Clarke announces that his diocese will rite for blessing of same-gender couples who have been civilly married
+Bishop of Montreal Barry Clarke announces that his diocese will prepare rite for blessing of same-gender couples who have been civilly married.

 2009 – As of Sept.
 1, the diocese of Niagara allows its priests to bless same-gender couples who have been civilly married.
 It becomes the second diocese in the Anglican Church of Canada, after the Vancouver-based New Westminster, to offer a sacrament for same-sex blessings.

 Bishop Robert Bennett of the diocese of Huron asks committee to begin to develop liturgies for a celebratory Eucharist and prayers for same-gender couples; the service will not provide a nuptial blessing

 Bishop John Chapman gives one church in the diocese of Ottawa (Church of St. John the Evangelist) permission to begin offering a rite of blessing to same-sex couples who are civilly married.